 How does the user consent look like?

-Time will show if this is enough or how it should work correctly, but you are definitely better off with any consent method than none, especially if you don’t want to risk your AdSense account or any legal problems.
+Time will show if this is enough or how it should work correctly, but you are better off with any consent method than none, especially if you don’t want to risk your AdSense account or any legal problems.

 The good news is that the Advanced Ads toolbox comes with all the options you might need to implement a sticky cookie message in the header at the page bottom.
 The following tutorial shows you how I built the GDPR compliant cookie consent message here on this site using Advanced Ads and two add-ons.